-This is an important plumbing tips that could save lives.
+This is an important plumbing tip that could save lives.
 In the event of a major plumbing leak or flood avoid the area.
 The reason being is that water and electricity do not mix.
-In this situation it is best to evacuate the area and wait for the professionals.
+In this situation, it is best to evacuate the area and wait for the professionals.

 There are several tools we recommend you keep on hand in the event of a plumbing emergency.
-First make sure you have a plunger, and 2 plunger is better than one.
-A cup plunger dedicated for the sink, and a flange plunger dedicated to toilets.
+First, make sure you have a plunger, and 2 plunger is better than one.
+A cup plunger is dedicated to the sink, and a flange plunger is dedicated to the toilets.
 This ensures that you have the right plunger for the job and it’s good for sanitation purposes.
-Second a good pair of pliers can be really useful in the event of a plumbing emergency.
+Second, a good pair of pliers can be really useful in the event of a plumbing emergency.
 Tongue and groove pliers can help you turn the water supply off, and needle-nose pliers can help pick up small objects, reach difficult places, and can also bend and cut.
-Plumbers tape, sandbags, and also a role of plastic are also good to have on hand.
+Plumbers tape, sandbags, and also a roll of plastic are also good to have on hand.

 Again we just want to reiterate the importance of calling a professional plumber in the event of an emergency.
 This is the best way to protect yourself, your loved ones, and the integrity of your home.
 For more plumbing tips or to schedule your appointment, contact John Owens today.